Fairfield Stags women's basketball: NCAA Tournament appearances

-The Stags have made the NCAA Division I women's basketball tournament five times.
-They have a record of 0–5.
+The Stags have made the NCAA Division I women's basketball tournament seven times.
+They have a record of 0–7.

 WNIT appearances

 The Stags have made the Women's National Invitation Tournament twice.
 They have a record of 0–2.

 WBI appearances

 The Stags have made four appearances in the Women's Basketball Invitational.
 They have a record of 4–4.